Expectations for Learning

 Standards Alignment Tool - Communication

-The Standards Alignment Tool for Communication is a useful tool for designing coursework, units or lessons for a specific level of learners.
-This table aligns the NCSSFL-ACTFL Can-Do statements, the World Language standards, and the ACTFL proficiency guidelines for each proficiency level.
+This is a useful tool for creating communicative activities for each level of learners.
+This table aligns the Can-Do statements and the world language standards with each ACTFL proficiency level.

 Introduction: Standards Alignment Tool for Communication